chovanecm/sacredboard/README.md

 # Sacredboard

-Sacredboard is a web dashboard for [Sacred](https://github.com/IDSIA/sacred).
+Sacredboard is a web dashboard for the [Sacred](https://github.com/IDSIA/sacred) machine learning experiment management tool.

 It connects to the MongoDB database used by Sacred and displays a list of experiments, their state, Sacred configuration and